Essential coronavirus info Your safety is our first priority.

 Sam Blacker graduated from BA (Hons) Film and Television at London College of Communication in 2020.

 Why did you choose to study this course and why London College of Communication (LCC)?

 LCC stood out to me over other London based universities for its openness to members of other courses, and through its access to unique facilities such as the Stanley Kubrick Archive.
 As for the course, I picked BA (Hons) Film and Television so that I could surround myself with other like-minded filmmakers.
 For a field so heavily based on collaboration, it can be surprisingly difficult to find people who share your drive to make films anywhere else.

-So far it would have to be our House Project term, we were required to make a 5-10 minute short based in a single room.
+It would have to be our House Project term, we were required to make a 5-10 minute short based in a single room.
 Being the director in a crew of 30 seemed daunting at first, but once the preparation was in place, and the cast and crew were set to go, the whole experience ran far smoother than I could ever have expected.

-Have you had any opportunities to engage with industry whilst on the course?
+Did you had any opportunities to engage with industry whilst on the course?

-I have had the opportunity to work on external film projects with both friends and strangers, which have all been so worthwhile to be a part of.
+I had the opportunity to work on external film projects with both friends and strangers, which have all been so worthwhile to be a part of.

 What important piece of advice would you give to students thinking of studying this course?